Hedreon/PasswordGenerator-Legacy/README.md

 - The ability to copy the password in one click

-- It's fast & completely secure
+- It's fast and completely secure